 But this is completely a wrong idea.

-Tomato plants don’t grow well and produce less if the night time temperature in your garden area below 55° Fahrenheit.
+Tomato plants don’t grow well and produce less if the nighttime temperature in your garden area is below 55° Fahrenheit.

-No matter how long does it take, wait to transplant your tomato plants until the nighttime temperatures stay constantly above 55° Fahrenheit, after the last frost date.
+No matter how long it takes, wait to transplant your tomato plants until the nighttime temperatures constantly stay above 55° Fahrenheit after the last frost date.

 e- Late frost:

-Unexpected late frost makes delay of planting tomatoes.
+Unexpected late frost causes a delay in planting tomatoes.
 Furthermore, it also less the total frost-free days in a growing season.

-As a result, gardeners get a very little time to grow their tomatoes.
+As a result, gardeners get very little time to grow their tomatoes.

-In that case, you need to count carefully how many frost-free days left and then choose a tomato variety which becomes mature in-between of those frost-free days.
+In that case, you need to count carefully how many frost-free days are left and then choose a tomato variety that becomes mature in-between between those frost-free days.

-If you don’t find any suitable tomato variety in your local area at that time, its better skip the season rather than taking any risk.
+If you don’t find any suitable tomato variety in your local area at that time, it is better to skip the season rather than take any risk.

 f- Lack of Rain:

 Rainwater has some advantages and disadvantages.
-Rainwater is slightly acidic and tomato plants like it most.
-Besides, it’s free from chlorine or fluoride and also fulfills the demand for water of your tomato plants.
+Rainwater is slightly acidic, and tomato plants like it most.
+Besides, it’s free from chlorine or fluoride and also fulfills the demand for water for your tomato plants.

-On the other hand, rainwater is the reason for a couple of tomato diseases and hard rain also crate waterlog.
+On the other hand, rainwater is the reason for a couple of tomato diseases, and hard rain also crates waterlog.

 03- Tomato problems due to caring and gardening mistakes

-Wrong way of caring tomatoes also creates some problems.
-Right time no action or right time wrong action or right time late action or wrong time with the wrong action are the main reasons for tomato caring mistake.
+The wrong way of caring for tomatoes also creates some problems.
+Right time no action or right time wrong action or right time, late action, or wrong time with the wrong action are the main reasons for tomato caring mistakes.

 Moreover, laziness and carelessness of the gardeners can also create the following tomato problems: